partiql/partiql-docs/RFCs/0047-datetime-data-type.md

 ```

 The comparison of two datetimes is determined according to the result of `DATE_DIFF` function.
-Let X and Y be the two values to be compared and let H be the least significant <primary datetime field> of X and Y, including fractional seconds precision if the data type is time or timestamp.
+Let X and Y be the two values to be compared and let H be the least significant `<primary datetime field>` of X and Y, including fractional seconds precision if the data type is time or timestamp.

-a) X is equal to Y if and only if DATE_DIFF(H, X, Y) = 0
+1. X is equal to Y if and only if DATE_DIFF(H, X, Y) = 0

-b) X is less than Y if and only if DATE_DIFF(H, X, Y) < 0
+2. X is less than Y if and only if DATE_DIFF(H, X, Y) < 0

 Example: